wohaco/despace/venus.md

 **EVN‑015.** Atmosphere: structure of the mesosphere.

    1. **[Venus Express](venus_express.md)** (VEX, 2005.11.09).
-Detected the presence of a tenuous layer of ozone gas (at H = 90 ‑ 120 km compared with 15 ‑ 50 km on Earth), rather thin layer measuring 5 to 10 km across; up to 1 000 times denser than on Earth.
+Detected the presence of a tenuous layer of ozone gas (at H = 90 ‑ 120 ㎞ compared with 15 ‑ 50 ㎞ on Earth), rather thin layer measuring 5 to 10 ㎞ across; up to 1 000 times denser than on Earth.
    1. ••• **Future/proposed missions:** •••
       1. None.